magomimmo/modern-cljs/doc/tutorial-18.md

 ```

 Do you think this cleaned version is more or less readable of the
 previous one?
-Do you think there are libs/tools to be moved away from
+Do you think there are still libs/tools to be moved away
-here?
+from here?

 That said, if you want to add a local `:profiles` section in the
 `project.clj` file you can do it, but you're going to dirty the